axcdnt/revealit/README.md

 ./revealit --language=ruby
 ```

+## Support
+### Ruby
+Thanks to [The Ruby Toolbox](https://www.ruby-toolbox.com/) for allowing the download of a [JSON](https://github.com/rubytoolbox/catalog) file containing all their data.

 ## Limitations
 It currently supports only Ruby and Gemfile.
-Thanks to [The Ruby Toolbox](https://www.ruby-toolbox.com/) for allowing a well-organized categories file download.

 As Ruby is my primary language, I've just implemented the parse and identification for it.
-Feel free to add support to other languages.
+Feel free to add support for other languages.